kmesh-net/kmesh/README.md

 The main components of Kmesh include:

 - Kmesh-daemon: The management program responsible for Kmesh lifecycle management, XDS protocol integration, observability, and other functions.
-- Ebpf orchestiation: The traffic orchestration implemented based on eBPF, including routing, canary deployments, load balancing, and more.
+- Ebpf orchestration: The traffic orchestration implemented based on eBPF, including routing, canary deployments, load balancing, and more.
-- waypoint: Modify istio's waypoint to adapt to Kmesh protocols, responsible for L7 traffic governance.
+- Waypoint: Based on istio proxy to adapt to Kmesh protocol, responsible for L7 traffic governance.

 ## Feature Description